Craterellus tubaeformis: Similar species

-It is smaller than Cantharellus cibarius (the golden chanterelle) and has a dark brown cap with paler gills and a hollow yellow stem.
-C. tubaeformis tastes stronger but less fruity than the golden chanterelle.
+Cantharellus cibarius (the golden chanterelle) is larger, yellow, and funnel-shaped.
+It has a weaker but more fruity taste than C. tubaeformis.

-The edible Craterellus lutescens differs in colour, and is found only in very wet places.
+The edible Craterellus lutescens differs in colour and is found only in very wet places.
 Craterellus odoratus is bright yellow with a seamless cap and stem.
-Also similar are Cantharellus californicus and Cantharellus formosus, the Pacific golden chanterelle.
+Also similar are Cantharellus californicus and Cantharellus formosus (Pacific golden chanterelle).

 Distribution and habitat

-It grows in temperate and cold parts of Northern America (near both coasts) and Europe, including Scandinavia, Finland, Russia, and the British Isles, as well as in the Himalayas in Asia, including Assam, in the central parts of the Indian subcontinent, and in Thailand.
+It grows in temperate and cold parts of North America (near both coasts) and Europe, including Scandinavia, Finland, Russia, and the British Isles, as well as in the Himalayas in Asia, including Assam, in the central parts of the Indian subcontinent, and in Thailand.

-Growing in large groups, it is most common in forests with a large amount of well-rotted coarse woody debris, growing on moss or rotten wood, and in Northern America mostly in conifer bogs.
+Growing in large groups, it is most common in forests with a large amount of well-rotted coarse woody debris, growing on moss or rotten wood, and in North America mostly in conifer bogs.
 In the Pacific Northwest, it can be found from November to January.